-In previous articles, you have learned about why botox training is important for your practice, how to start your practice, and tips to promote it effectively.
+In previous articles, you have learned about how to start your practice, and tips to promote it effectively.
 However, the most important marketing aspect for an aesthetic business to establish is their reputation.
 To do that, you will need to gather patient reviews of your excellent service.
 Reviews written by your patients is one of the most effective means of establishing your reputation and earning new customers through this modified form of word-of-mouth advertising.
 While it may not be quite as good as hearing it from the patient’s own lips, their reviews speak volumes to those who are considering your services.

 In fact, most people surveyed would not choose a new doctor unless they read at least one patient review to get a better idea of the practitioner, their office staff, the effectiveness of treatments, and the overall atmosphere to see if it makes a comfortable fit for their needs.
 In searching for a doctor or dentist, you might have done the same thing in reading over their reviews from patients.